kiali/openshift-servicemesh-plugin/README.md

 This target performs alot of tasks under the covers but in the end will result in the operator deployed and running in your cluster.
 This target will perform tasks such as building the OLM catalog source and the OLM image index, deploying those images to your cluster, and creating an OLM subscription for your new operator, thus starting the operator.

+#### make cluster-push-plugin-image

+This target will build the plugin image and push it into the cluster's internal image registry.
+You must perform this step prior to installing an OSSMPlugin CR because this image must be available for the plugin Pod.

+#### make cluster-push

+This is simply a convenience target that runs both the `cluster-push-operator` and the `cluster-push-plugin-image` targets.

 #### make install-cr

-Once your operator is deployed and running, use this target to create a OSSMPlugin CR which instructs the operator to install the OpenShift Service Mesh  Plugin.
+Once your operator is deployed and running, and you have built and pushed the plugin image to your cluster, you can use this target to create an OSSMPlugin CR which instructs the operator to install the OpenShift Service Mesh Plugin.
 Within a few seconds after this make target completes, your OpenShift Console will have the OpenShift Service Mesh Plugin installed.
 This provides you with Kiali functionality directly within the OpenShift Console itself.

 #### make uninstall-cr